Academic Code of Conduct

 - The student may suggest questions for witnesses to the committee.

 - The hearing will be audio recorded.
-All records and/or audio or video recordings of the hearing will be kept in the custody of the College.
+All records and/or audio recordings of the hearing will be kept in the custody of the College.
 Records or recordings may not be reproduced without the specific authorization of the president of Thomas Edison State College.

 - All expenses incurred by the student and any witness will be borne by the student.